VivekaAryan/Reddit-Data-Pipeline/README.md

 #### 3.1.
 Creating an S3 bucket
 Amazon S3 (Simple Storage Service) is a scalable object storage service provided by Amazon Web Services (AWS).
 It allows you to store and retrieve any amount of data at any time, making it ideal for a wide range of use cases, including backup and restore, disaster recovery, data archives, and content distribution.
 To begin using S3, you first need to create an S3 bucket, which acts as a container for storing your objects (files and data).

+- __Access Control__: <br>
+Integrates with AWS Identity and Access Management (IAM) to manage user and application permissions.

+- __How to Create an S3 Bucket using the AWS Management Console__:<br>
+    - __Open the S3 Console__: Navigate to the S3 service in the AWS Management Console.
+    - __Create a Bucket__: Click on "Create bucket" and provide a unique name for your bucket.
+Choose the desired AWS Region where you want to create the bucket.
+    - __Configure Options__: Set options such as versioning, server access logging, and tags as per your requirements.
+    - __Set Permissions__: Configure bucket policies and permissions to control access.
+You can set public access settings, manage IAM roles, and configure ACLs.
+    - __Create__: Review the settings and click "Create bucket".

 #### 3.2.
 Write ```aws_etl.py```
 This script provides functions to connect to an Amazon S3 bucket, check if a bucket exists (and create it if it doesn't), and upload a file to the bucket using the s3fs library.
 The functions utilize AWS credentials stored in constants and handle exceptions to ensure smooth execution.